Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Numerical experiments

+We test the robustness of our method when model or sparsity assumption is violated in either the propensity or the outcome model.
+We consider violations of sparsity (above the dashed lines in Table \ref{tab:dr}) as well as model misspecification (below the dashed lines in Table \ref{tab:dr}).
+We simulated from the models above with dense coefficients:

-We then considered model DR in three different scenarios, denoted by `E', `P' and `D' which stand for `Exponential', `Probit' and `Deterministic', respectively. \begin{itemize} \item In scenario `E', the event time was generated with exponential link:
+Two pairs of very sparse - dense combinations, $(s_\beta=2, s_\gamma=20)$ and $(s_\beta=30, s_\gamma=1)$, are studied.
+We considered model misspecification in three different scenarios, denoted by `E', `P' and `D' which stand for `Exponential', `Probit' and `Deterministic', respectively. \begin{itemize} \item In scenario `E', the event time was generated with exponential link:

 while the logistic treatment model \eqref{model:D} was correct.
 The coefficients were set as in $(s_\beta=2, s_\gamma=1)$. \item In scenario `P', we considered the misspecified treatment model with probit link: